SensehacK/dev-cheatsheet/mobile/ios/xcode/command_line.md

 building on mac OS version.

 ```
-error: the library 'TrackViaCore' requires macos 10.10, but depends on the product 'CryptoSwift' which requires macos 10.12; consider changing the library 'TrackViaCore' to require macos 10.12 or later, or the product 'CryptoSwift' to require macos 10.10 or earlier.
+error: the library 'product_nameCore' requires macos 10.10, but depends on the product 'CryptoSwift' which requires macos 10.12; consider changing the library 'product_nameCore' to require macos 10.12 or later, or the product 'CryptoSwift' to require macos 10.10 or earlier.
-error: the library 'TrackViaNetwork' requires macos 10.10, but depends on the product 'Moya' which requires macos 10.12; consider changing the library 'TrackViaNetwork' to require macos 10.12 or later, or the product 'Moya' to require macos 10.10 or earlier.
+error: the library 'product_nameNetwork' requires macos 10.10, but depends on the product 'Moya' which requires macos 10.12; consider changing the library 'product_nameNetwork' to require macos 10.12 or later, or the product 'Moya' to require macos 10.10 or earlier.
-error: the library 'TrackViaNetwork' requires macos 10.10, but depends on the product 'Alamofire' which requires macos 10.12; consider changing the library 'TrackViaNetwork' to require macos 10.12 or later, or the product 'Alamofire' to require macos 10.10 or earlier.
+error: the library 'product_nameNetwork' requires macos 10.10, but depends on the product 'Alamofire' which requires macos 10.12; consider changing the library 'product_nameNetwork' to require macos 10.12 or later, or the product 'Alamofire' to require macos 10.10 or earlier.
 error: fatalError
 ```